 - Section 1.
 Accommodation of Sacred Sites. (a) In managing Federal lands, each executive branch agency...shall...(1) accommodate access to and ceremonial use of Indian sacred sites by Indian religious practitioners and (2) avoid adversely affecting the physical integrity of such sacred sites.
-Where appropriate, agencies shall maintain the confidentiality of sacred sites. - - "Sacred site" means any specific, discrete, narrowly delineated location on Federal land that is identified by an Indian tribe, or Indian individual determined to be an appropriately authoritative representative of an Indian religion, as sacred by virtue of its established religious significance to, or ceremonial use by, an Indian religion; provided that the tribe or appropriately authoritative representative of an Indian religion has informed the agency of the existence of such a site.
+Where appropriate, agencies shall maintain the confidentiality of sacred sites. - R (b) For purposes of this order: - # "Sacred site" means any specific, discrete, narrowly delineated location on Federal land that is identified by an Indian tribe, or Indian individual determined to be an appropriately authoritative representative of an Indian religion, as sacred by virtue of its established religious significance to, or ceremonial use by, an Indian religion; provided that the tribe or appropriately authoritative representative of an Indian religion has informed the agency of the existence of such a site.

-Sacred Forest Hill, Paluküla, Estonia Photo from sacrednaturalsites.org
+Sacred Forest Hill, Paluküla, Estonia San Francisco Sacred Peaks, Arizona Photo from sacrednaturalsites.org